leok7v/leok7v.github.io/page90.md

 typedef versus struct
 ---
-The issue only exists because of Linus personal opinion, absence of anonymous structs in early versions of C language, disagreement between C and C++ on anonymous stucts, and poor job early versions of emacs and vi did on type details visualization.
+The issue only exists because of Linus personal opinion, absence of anonymous structs in early versions of the C language, disagreement between C and C++ on anonymous structs, and the poor job early versions of emacs and vi did on type-detail visualization.
-Despite of all the examples above
+Despite all the examples above
 ~~~
 typedef struct { float x; float y; } pointf_t; // is quite clean and useful type definition
 ~~~